chriskrycho/step-stool/README.md

 ##### Markdown Extensions

-For a full list of Markdown extensions you can enable, see [here][md-ext]
+For a full list of Markdown extensions you can enable, see [here][md-ext].

 #### Templating